major0/shlib/CONTRIB.md

 ## Philosphy ##

-[shlib] is written around the goal of providing a portable /dumping ground/ for various shell tricks and hacks produced throughout the ages.
+[shlib] is written around the goal of providing a portable **dumping ground** for various shell tricks and hacks produced throughout the ages.
 Such things as floating point arithematic, string manipulation, and even just overly common routines used by programmers on a day-to-day basis.
 With that in mind, shlib attempts to implement an interface via as many methods as possible to try and achieve maximum portability.

 ## What shlib is not ##

-[shlib][shlib] is not in and of itself a scripting language, or a replacement to existing shells.
+[shlib] is not in and of itself a scripting language, or a replacement to existing shells.
 While various libaries w/in shlib may implement an interface using external utilities are shell-specific features, the interfaces provided conform to the [Shell Command Language](http://pubs.opengroup.org/onlinepubs/007904975/utilities/xcu_chap02.html) as defined by the [OpenGroup](http://www.opengroup.org/).